Champii/Nodulator/README.md

   - Resource::Deserialize() is now a private call : Resource::_Deserialize()
   - Removed the mandatory Init function call !
   - Added Promises if no callback given.
+  - Routes are now instantiated when attached, not when Init.
+This helps the new lazy Init system

 04/05/15: v0.0.18
   - You can specify a 'store' general config property in order to switch to redis-based sessions